STATS 4023 - Computational Bayesian Statistics III - Honours

 - To understand the computational methods used for Bayesian inference, with a focus on Markov Chain Monte Carlo methods.

-- The ability to implement Markov Chain Monte Carlo Methods in R.
+- The ability to implement simple Markov Chain Monte Carlo Methods in R.

-- The ability to apply Bayesian methods and computational techniques using Stan to solve data analytic problems.
+- The ability to apply Bayesian methods and computational techniques using packages such as Stan to solve data analytic problems.